SEO Predictions for 2019 and Beyond

 The (Slight) Fall of Google

 Talking about ‘the fall of Google’ has such a Chicken Little-ish slant to it that few take the idea seriously.
 While ‘fall’ might be a reach, we could well see rival digital superpowers claiming more attention.

 Amazon searches should grow more influential as more businesses join their marketplace, and rival search engines may come to the fore when voice commands become the norm.

 The lesson here isn’t to give up on Google, but 2018 may be (the start of) its final years as the be-all-end-all.

 Opace & SEO

-To find out more about how Opace can help you get ahead with your SEO strategy for 2019, contact us on 0121 222 5757 or use the contact form to let us know more about what you want from the year ahead for your business.
+For more information, our SEO basics guide is a great place to start.
+Or, to find out more about how Opace can help you get ahead with your SEO strategy for 2019, contact us on 0121 222 5757 or use the contact form to let us know more about what you want from the year ahead for your business.